-- our assets under management (including increases or decreases relating to new investments, net client cash flows or changes in the value of assets that are attributable to fluctuations in the equity markets); - the portion of our assets across the three operating segments and our Affiliates, which realize different fee rates; - the portion of our directly managed and overlay assets, which realize different fee rates; - the recognition of any performance fees; and - the level of transaction-based brokerage fees.
+- our assets under management, excluding assets under management associated with our equity method investments; - the distribution of our assets across the three operating segments and our Affiliates, which realize different fee rates; and - the performance of our products that have performance fee arrangements and the possible recognition of related fees.

 In addition, the billing patterns of our Affiliates will have an impact on revenue in cases of rising or falling markets.
 As described previously, advisory fees billed in advance will not reflect subsequent changes in the market value of assets under management for that period, while advisory fees billed in arrears will reflect changes in the market value of assets under management for that period.
 As a consequence, when equity market declines result in decreased assets under management in a particular period, revenue reported on accounts that are billed in advance of that period may appear to have a relatively higher quarterly fee rate, and in the case of equity market appreciation, revenue reported on accounts that are billed in advance of that period may appear to have a relatively lower quarterly fee rate.
+Similarly, the timing of cash flows within a given quarter may also affect the implied fee rate.